Anglophone-direct.com Logo

 Amongst the three towns in the région with a population exceeding 100,000 [the others being Montpellier and Nîmes] Perpignan is the one which, in view of the economic circumstances of its inhabitants, might be considered the most precarious. … The people in economic difficulty often live in the north and centre of the town.

-INSEE has just published the results of an enquiry that shows that after Corsica, which has the highest poverty count in France … the Pyrénées-Orientales, the Aude, and Seine-Saint-Denis come second equal.
+A few years ago, INSEE [France’s Office of National Statistics] published the results of an enquiry showing that after Corsica, which has the highest poverty count in France … the Pyrénées-Orientales, the Aude, and Seine-Saint-Denis came second equal.

 The plethora of Christmas markets in the Perpignan area might suggest a thriving economy.
-There have been foires au gras galore – literally "fat fairs" selling confits of duck and goose, charcuterie, and countless other gastronomic goodies both savoury and sweet.
+There are foires au gras galore – literally “fat fairs” selling confits of duck and goose, charcuterie, and countless other gastronomic goodies both savoury and sweet.
 At Bourg Madame, Prades, Thuir, Céret and many other places, stall holders have been trying to charm money from punters’ pockets.

 I wonder, however, how much money has actually changed hands this year?
 My wife Clare sells her cards, paintings and calendars every year at a dynamic village in the Albères, one that is by no means on the bread line and peopled with a fair number of expats from northern Europe.
 Normally she and her colleagues do quite well, but she reports that this year has been the worst ever for everyone.
 What a shame! - particularly for those selling food of all kinds.
 Some get up at the crack of dawn, travel fair distances, set up, wait for punters who just gawp and never buy, pack up and go home again - expenses sometimes not even covered.